observatorium/observatorium/docs/usage/getting-started.md

 #### Distributed tracing requirements

-The installation of distributed tracing system requires several dependencies.
-T
+The installation of distributed tracing system requires following operators to be installed in the cluster.

 #### Cert manager